mattermost/docs/source/deployment/guest-accounts.rst

 upon their next login.

 Similarly, for SAML, when the Guest Access setting is disabled, the Guest Attribute and existing guest users in System Console are deactivated.
-Additionally, no new guests can be invited and added using the attribute as an authentication method.
+Additionally, no new guests can be invited or added using the attribute as an authentication method.
 If a previous guest's credentials match the user attribute (the only attribute which is active when Guest Access is disabled), they will be reactivated and promoted to a member user upon their next login.